Good Friday

 The Cross, symbol of Christianity

 Christians around the world observe the Friday before Easter as “Good Friday”, although the events remembered are dark and somber.
-For on this day, as recorded in the New Testament, Jesus Christ was crucified on a cross, died, and was buried.
+They believe that on this day, as recorded in the New Testament, Jesus Christ was crucified on a cross, died, and was buried.

 to the cross that the christian is challenged to follow his master. quote Hans Urs Von Balthasar